Your words hold the power

-You can create the best strategy in the world but if you can’t communicate it in a way that inspires action and full engagement from the team, what’s the point.
+You can create the best strategy in the world but if you can’t communicate it in a way that inspires action and full engagement from the team, what’s the point?

-And what I have discovered is that the power of our language is influenced less by how well we did in English class at school and more to do with our certainty, what we think about ourselves and our passion for the work we do.
+What I have discovered is that the power of our language is influenced less by how well we did in English class at school and more to do with our certainty, what we think about ourselves and our passion for the work we do.

 Powerful language comes from a powerful belief in you!

 What you believe to be true (whether it is true or not) influences the words you use on a consistent basis.
 If you don’t believe you are worthy of your position, if you don’t believe the targets really can be met, if you don’t believe in the talents of your team… it will come out subtly in the words you use.